ND Homeschooling Laws

 - Maintain an annual record of courses that include the required subjects taught in North Dakota public schools and the child’s academic progress assessments, including any standardized achievement test results.

-- File an annual statement of intent to homeschool with the local or county superintendent.
+- For each child between the ages of 7 and 16, the parent must file an annual statement of intent to homeschool with the local or county superintendent.
 The statement must be filed at least 14 days before the beginning of home education or within 14 days of the establishment of residency within the district.
 The statement must include:

 - The names and addresses of both the child and the parent who will supervise the home education,